Rapid Plasma Reagin

 Tests for other STDs

-These tests will generally rule out a false-positive result, which means your test
+These tests will generally rule out a false-positive result.
+This means your test

 is positive even if you don't have syphilis.
 Your healthcare provider may also be